Italia (airship): Rescue effort

 On 25 May, Captain Romagna Manoja immediately asked for Norway's assistance through the Italian delegation at Oslo.
 He rented two whaling boats and embarked on a rescue cruise to the northeast coasts.
 An international rescue effort followed.
-Word also reached Roald Amundsen in Oslo, who immediately volunteered to start on a search mission.
-Almost every Arctic explorer of note offered assistance or money for the search, including the American Lincoln Ellsworth.
+Word also reached Norwegian polar explorer Roald Amundsen in Oslo, who immediately began to organize a search; American Lincoln Ellsworth, who had accompanied Amundsen and Nobile on the earlier polar fight, also offered to aid in the search.

 In Italy, Arturo Mercanti, a former air force chief and friend of Nobile, requested that air force planes be sent to the Arctic to begin a search.
-The Italian Government authorised three sea planes to be used: a Dornier Wal, piloted by Luigi Penzo; a Dornier Wal, piloted by Ivo Ravazzoni; and a Savoia-Marchetti S.55, piloted by Lieutenant Colonel Umberto Maddalena, who was the first rescuer to spot the "Red Tent" survivors on 20 June.
+The Italian Government authorised three sea planes to be used: a Dornier Wal, piloted by Luigi Penzo; another Wal, piloted by Ivo Ravazzoni; and a Savoia-Marchetti S.55, piloted by Lieutenant Colonel Umberto Maddalena, who was the first rescuer to spot the "Red Tent" survivors on 20 June.

 Captain Gennaro Sora (of the Italian Army Alpini ski detachment) ran a heroic over-ice sled attempt from the Città di Milano support ship, while Matteoda and Albertini of the SUCAI (the University Section of the Italian Alpine Club) did the same from the Italian-hired ship Braganza.

-The lack of co-ordination meant that it took more than 48 days before all of the crash survivors (and the stranded would-be rescuers) were retrieved.
-Roald Amundsen was lost and presumed dead after the French Latham sea plane piloted by René Guilbaud, in which he was flying, disappeared en route to Spitsbergen to take part in the rescue operation.
+The lack of co-ordination among the search efforts meant that it took more than 48 days before all of the crash survivors (and the stranded would-be rescuers) were retrieved.
+Roald Amundsen was lost and presumed dead after the French Latham sea plane piloted by René Guilbaud, in which he was flying to join the rescue operation, disappeared en route to Spitsbergen.

-Chronology
+Chronology of Crash

 The Italia crashed on the ice on 25 May 1928.
 These are the events that followed: